ironbee/ironbee/clipp/clippscript.md

 : String of body data.

 `raw`
 : The entire request line.
-Optional if `method`, `uri`, and `protocol` are present.

 `method`, `uri`, `protocol`
 : The components of the request line.
-Optional if `raw` is present.

 `t.response(options)`
 ---------------------